-If you were to google "siemens solar" right now, you'd probably see a number of headlines regarding Siemens' role in the solar industry.
+If you were to google "siemens solar" right now, you'd probably see a headlines regarding Siemens' dwindling role in the solar industry.
+Though many of articles seem to imply that the company completely pulled the plug on its solar business, Siemens is still in solar.

 This last Monday, the 22nd of October, Siemens AG made the announcement that Siemens Solar & Hydro division of Siemens Energy will be discontinuing its solar business.
 The news comes a few years after Siemens acquired Solel, an Israeli solar thermal company.